 The Department of World Languages, Literatures, & Cultures offers many ways to test and earn credit, declare proficiency, waive world language requirements, or fulfill world language requirements in a variety of undergraduate and graduate programs.
 Please see the brief descriptions below and detailed information at the links to the left to learn more about the types of testing we offer and which might serve your needs best.

-We offer placement tests in order for students to either earn credit or demonstrate proficiency in the courses we offer at the University of North Texas (Arabic, Chinese, French, German, Hebrew, Italian, Japanese, Latin, Russian, and Spanish).
+We offer placement tests in order for students to either earn credit or demonstrate proficiency in the courses we offer at the University of North Texas (Arabic, Chinese, French, German, Italian, Japanese, Latin, and Russian).
 Taking the test gives you the opportunity to enroll in a class above the 1010 (first semester, elementary) level.
 Students who do not take a placement test or do not have transfer credit in a language class must enroll in 1010.

 We recognize that many students at the university speak languages other than those we teach.
 We cannot offer credit in those languages, but many academic programs will allow students to demonstrate proficiency in order to fulfill their language requirement.
 We do not verify the requirements of other programs, but we can connect you with resources to be tested in the language you speak, so you may have your requirement waived with your advisor's consent.